ubc-cirrus-lab/caribou/docs/design.md

 There are two exceptions with regards to physical nodes in the logical representation:

 - The initial node is present only once in the logical representation.
 - A synchronization node is present only once in the logical representation.
+- A synchronization node is present only once in the logical representation.

 ###  Discussion